wclr/steal-pack-bundles/readme.md

   - add bundlesPath - where steal.build will output built result (relative to "baseURL") - we actually don't need these files ase we use in memory bundles result for packing, but this path is important as urls in css files are resolved using it. or we can put it in destination pack folder, so it will be emptied before packing.

-2) configure packBundles
+2) configure packBundles, considering how packBundles works:

-How packBundles words:
-   - takes steal.build in-memory result (http://stealjs.com/docs/steal-tools.BuildResult.html)
+   - it takes steal.build in-memory result (http://stealjs.com/docs/steal-tools.BuildResult.html)
    - adds hashes to bundles/assets names based of file content
         - set if you need hashes on files (`hash` or `shortHash` to `true`)
         - if you want to keep friendly name set `keepName` to `true`
    - parses the source of main bundle and replaces path configuration for bundles
         - removes standard `System.paths["bundles/*.css"]` and `System.paths["bundles/*"]`
         - replaces with correct paths to load packed files
-   - finds urls in CSS assets and puts it together with bundles replacing urls with new correct ones.
+   - finds urls in CSS assets and puts them together with other assets replacing urls with new correct ones.

-   - puts everything in `root` as destination folder
+   - puts everything in `root` folder, that is supposed to be root served by your web server
         - set `packedDir` (relative to `root`) to put packed assets in `root/packedDir`
-   - packs steal.production.js if needed using (put to packed dir if not found bundled with main bundle)
+   - packs steal.production.js if needed (put to packed dir if not found bundled with main bundle)
-   - handles `indexTemplate` index.html production template and puts result to `root`
+   - handles `indexTemplate` as index.html production template and puts result to `root/index.html` (or you can set custom destination path using `indexDest` option)
         - finds assets urls in index template assets and puts it together with other packed bundles/assets
         - adds correct script tag to load packed app replacing `<!-- steal-pack-bundles -->` comment